Graphiant Test Plan

 Test Purpose:

-There are currently 5 tools under troubleshooting.
 Ping, Traceroute, Throughput Test, Packet Capture, and Diagnostic Reports.
-This test is to verify all are working as required

 Procedure:

-• Navigate to Troubleshooting and select Edge-1
+• Navigate to Troubleshooting and select Edge-1.

-• Perform ping and traceroute to hosts in Corp and Guest LAN segments at site-1, site-2, site-3 and site-4
+• Perform ping and traceroute to hosts in Corp and Guest LAN segments at site-1, site-2, site-3 and site-4.

-• Perform Throughput Test at any site
+• Perform Throughput Test at any site.

-• While traffic is present perform a packet capture and export
+• While traffic is present perform a packet capture and export.

-• Record results
+• Record results.

-• Demonstrate Generating a Diagnostic Report
+• Demonstrate Generating a Diagnostic Report.

 Passed: